mattbit/mysql-compat/readme.md

 $row = mysql_fetch_array($result, MYSQL_BOTH);
 ```

-If you need to customize connection's DSN (eg.: to specify the charset) you can set it directly fetching the Manager and manually calling its `connect` method:
+If you need more control over the connections, the database manager allows you to access the underlying objects.

 ```php
 require __DIR__ . '/vendor/autoload.php';